-- The Silence Feature is intended to temporarily silence the horn while you identify and correct the problem.
+Never remove the batteries to quiet an unwanted alarm.
+Removing the batteries disables the alarm and removes your protection.
+The Silence Feature is intended to temporarily silence the horn while you identify and correct the problem.
 Do not use the Silence Feature in emergency situations.
-It will not correct a CO problem or extinguish a fire. - To use the Silence Feature, press the Test/Silence button until you hear the acknowledge "chirp" or until the horn is silent. - If the Test/Silence button is pressed while the Smoke/CO Alarm is in the silence mode, the alarm will start sounding again.
+It will not correct a CO problem or extinguish a The Silence Feature can temporarily quiet an unwanted alarm for severa minutes.
+You can silence this Smoke/CO Alarm by pressing the Test/ Silence button on the alarm cover until you hear an acknowledge chirp.
+After the Test/Silence button is released, the Red LED blinks during the for up to 4 minutes.